 Whilst many people see sunglasses as a fashion statement, this simple accessory actually provides sun protection for your eyes.
 Eyes exposed long-term to the sun can develop cataracts, and your eyelids are susceptible to skin cancer.
-Consequently, investing in good quality, UV 400-protected, wrap-around sunglasses will provide the best protection.
+Consequently, investing in good quality, UV 400-protected, wrap-around sunglasses, such as the stylish Oakley Split Shot, which will provide the best protection.
 Don’t be swayed by what looks good.
 Your aim here is to be able to enjoy sailing long-term, not to endure numerous hospital visits getting eye problems sorted out!

 Awnings and Dodgers

 If your sailing boat is equipped with them, use them!
 Awnings and dodgers will help protect you from sea spray and provide shade from direct sunlight—early skin cancer cases discovered in the 1800s weren’t called ‘sailor’s skin’ for nothing!

 This may sound simple, but drinking plenty of water during sailing and afterwards will help keep your skin hydrated from the inside; plus, it’s good for you and stops you from dehydrating on a hot day!